 - the analysis of a set of facts in their relation to one another

 What can be done about this?
 I don’t know.
 What I have done so far is just to show that the NAS definition flies in the face of 200 years of usage.
 However, I haven’t really answered the question posed at the beginning, namely, what is going on, much less how to stop it.
-I can’t fathom how this error emerged, and how it has lasted so long.
-I also don’t know what it would take to reverse the error.
+Bullshit is everywhere, yet I can’t fathom how this error emerged, and how it has lasted so long.
+I certainly don’t know what it would take to reverse the error.
 Simply pointing out the error is not enough.
 I have pointed this out to some of the sources above.
 I haven’t received any replies yet.
-I haven’t written to NAS because the chain of authority for the original 2008 report goes back to a committee of 14 senior people.
+I haven’t written to NAS it is not clear what is the chain of authority for the original 2008 report, which was written by an ad hoc committee of 14 senior people.
 What would happen if I wrote a letter to all 14 asking them to issue a correction?
 That would be interesting.